rust-lang/book/nostarch/chapter18.md

 ### Multiple Patterns

-In `match` expressions, you can match multiple patterns using the `|` syntax, which means *or*.
-For example, the following code matches the value of `x` against the match arms, the first of which has an *or* option, meaning if the value of `x` matches either of the values in that arm, that arm’s code will
+In `match` expressions, you can match multiple patterns using the `|` syntax, which is the pattern *or* operator.
+For example, in the following code we match the value of `x` against the match arms, the first of which has an *or* option, meaning if the value of `x` matches either of the values in that arm, that arm’s code will run:
-run:

 ```
 let x = 1;